RobertoFreireFerrazPassos/dotNet-OOP/README.md

 ### DotNet

+#### Web servers

-#### Internet Information Services (IIS)
+##### Internet Information Services (IIS)

 Internet Information Services (IIS) for Windows Server is a flexible, secure and manageable Web server for hosting anything on the Web

-#### Kestrel
+##### Kestrel

 Kestrel is a cross-platform web server built for ASPNET Core based on libuv – a cross-platform asynchronous I/O library.
 It is secure and good enough to use it without a reverse proxy server (IIS, Nginx or Apache)

-#### WebListener
+##### WebListener

-ASPNET Core ships two server implementations Kestrel and WebListener.
 WebListener is also a web server for ASPNET Core that runs only on Windows.
 It’s built on the Http.Sys kernel mode driver.
 WebListener is an alternative to Kestrel that can be used for direct connection to the Internet without relying on IIS as a reverse proxy server.

 #### Common Language Runtime (CLR)